centaretraining/azuretraining/06-serverless.md

 10. Upload the website to the $web container in the storage account created by the static website hosting feature.

     ```powershell
-    az storage blob upload-batch -s .\dist -d \$web --account-name $storageAccountName
+    az storage blob upload-batch -s ./serverless-cli/src/ServerlessFoodOrder.Web/dist -d '$web' --account-name $storageAccountName
     ```

-9. Open a web browser to https://[your web storage account name].
-The home page with a list of menu options should be displayed.
+9. Open a web browser to https://[your web storage account name].web.core.windows.net/ The home page with a list of menu options should be displayed.

 Next: [Azure Service Bus](07-messaging-service-bus.md)